The Jews of the East in the face of Nazism and the Shoah (1930-1945)

 © Imperial War Museum, London

-The dispersed Jewish communities of the Arab East are frontally hit by the war, from Vichy in the French Maghreb to occupied Tunisia, to the German threat on Egypt and Palestine, to the pogrom finally of Baghdad on June 1, 1941.
-These persecutions, these disillusions and this climate of fear explain why in 1945 the Jews of the East consider their future less assured than ever.
+The dispersed Jewish communities of the Arab East are frontally hit by the war, from Vichy in the French Maghreb to occupied Tunisia, to the German threat on Egypt and Palestine, to finally the pogrom of Baghdad on 1 June 1941.
+These persecutions, these disillusions and this climate of fear explain why in 1945 the Jews of the East considered their future less assured than ever.

 In partnership with: